Wild Camping Scotland: A Beginners Guide

 Let's start with your shelter for the night.

-Whether you are camping solo or as a duo, you want a tent that is lightweight yet tough.
-As you are carrying all your kit, you want a tent that can pack down while not weighing you down.
-Look out for the hydrostatic head as well as this will guide you with how waterproof the tent will be - the higher the number, the more waterproof it is.
+Whether you are camping solo or as a duo, you want a tent that is lightweight yet, tough enough to withstand varying weather conditions and continuous use.
+When carrying all your kit, you want a tent that is compact with a small packed size.
+You should also look out for the hydrostatic head of your tent, as this will determine how waterproof the tent will be - the higher the number, the more waterproof it is.

-The MSR Hubba Hubba NX is a hugely popular two person tent as it balances weight and space.
-The light weight doesn't mean compromising on weather protection when it comes to the MSR Hubba NX thanks to the combination of carefully selected fabrics.
-Ripstop nylon is used for the flysheet and a 1200mm hydrostatic head ensures you get a water tight tent with good ventilation during warmer weather.
+The MSR Hubba Hubba NX 2-Person Tent is a hugely popular two-person tent as it balances an excellent weight to space ratio.
+Although this tent is super lightweight it doesn't compromise on weather protection.
+Ripstop nylon is used for the flysheet and a 1200mm hydrostatic head ensures you get a water-tight tent with good ventilation.

-Read our review of the MSR Hubba Hubba NX2!
+For further reading, read our Review of the MSR Hubba Hubba NX2!

 Sleeping Bags

-Sleeping bags are not to be overlooked.
-They are essential at keeping your core body temperature up as night falls which helps keep you well rested for the next day.
+Sleeping bags are an important piece of kit.
+They are essential to maintaining your core body temperature as night falls.
 Like tents, it is important to consider what specifications meet your needs in terms of the weight and pack size of a sleeping bag.
-Another important consideration of a sleeping bag is the materials used to produce it's comfort ratings.
-Down filled sleeping bags offer excellent weight to warmth ratio, however, synthetic filled sleeping bags are easier to care for and can handle moisture a lot better.
+Down filled sleeping bags offer excellent pack size and weight to warmth ratio, however, synthetic filled sleeping bags are more affordable and can be easier to care for.

 Sleeping Mats